ia-eknorr/ignition-version-control/Workstation Setup.md

     ![Git Version](images/git-version.png)
    - If a git version number is not returned, check that the installation has finished, or try uninstalling and reinstalling using the procedure in the previous section.

 3. Configure username and email
+   - This is the email and name that will be shown on your commits and pull requests.

     ```shell
     git config --global user.name “your username”